Isola Polvese: Garden

 In 1959, the Island of Polvese's garden underwent a comprehensive redesign by Italian landscape architect Pietro Porcinai at the behest of Count Giannino Citterio.
 Porcinai's project included the overhaul of various features, including the landing stage, tennis court, and a swimming pool carved from an abandoned sandstone quarry.
 The landing stage, characterized by a wooden horseshoe-shaped jetty, now incorporates willow-lined rows descending to the water's edge, replacing former flowerbeds, with the introduction of a herb garden as part of the new segmented layout.

-The abandoned sandstone quarry was repurposed into a garden of aquatic plants, featuring a nature-like basin suitable for swimming, with a depth of up to 5.30 meters.
+The abandoned sandstone quarry was repurposed into a garden of aquatic plants, featuring a nature-like basin suitable for swimming, with a depth of up to 5.30 m.
 Porcinai's design included a series of interconnected "nymphs" around the basin, each hosting selected native and non-native aquatic plants.
 Particular attention was dedicated by Porcinai to generate for those who had plunged into the pool the feeling of continuity with the Trasimeno Lake.
 The meadow encircling the pool and nymphs bears olive trees and large stone slabs from the former quarry, strategically used as sunbathing "drying racks."
 Porcinai also incorporated typical Mediterranean climate plants like myrtle, strawberry trees, thyme, and lavender.

 Additional features include changing rooms and water treatment facilities discreetly positioned beneath the embankment, accessible via a sandstone path.
 It initially served as a hunting lodge and holiday home for the Citterio counts.
 In 1988 and 1995, the Province of Perugia dedicated efforts to the architectural and functional recovery of this landscape, ensuring its ongoing proper maintenance.